Ready for Fame

 This second show is all about the media world, with its facts and cliches.
 Several times during the battle, the two pianists take on the role of TV director and capitalise on-take advantage of the situation to corner each other.
 Films and film music are apparently Paul’s forte, which is why he proposes a round about film scores.
 Andreas sees through Paul’s plot a little too late but still manages to turn the table by prompting Paul to put on an outlandish Darth Vader costume when playing the next round.
 Both pianists claim to have a good understanding of the opposite.
 Little wonder they come up with their version of a TV dating show.
 Three women from the audience will reveal which of the two pianists they like better.

-The final round gives the two contestants the opportunity to present an excerpt from their solo shows: Ladies and gentlemen, welcome to „Trust Your Ears“.
+As alway, humor is a big part of their presentation, especially when the two protagonists take on the role of late-night host in the final round: Ladies and gentlemen, welcome to „Trust Your Ears“.
 Debussy was a master in creating atmospheres.
 His music follows no conventions, each pieces has its on musical languages.
-Imagine what a piece such a genius would write after experiencing a modern day firework…” And: Good evening, ladies and gentlemen!
-Have you heard it in the news?
-Recent studies confirmed that listening to Bach while having sex increases one’s fertility.
-They have also found a natural way of carrying out abortion with the music of Wagner.
-And if a man needs a vasectomy, they suggest Tchaikovsky’s Nutcracker…
+Imagine what a piece such a genius would write after experiencing a modern day firework… Or: Hey shorties, did you hear it on the news: medical research has now discovered something new: Bach as background music during sex promotes fertility.
+But a natural form of abortion has also been found using music by Wagner.
+And if men want to be sterilized right away, we recommend Tchaikovsky’s Nutcracker…

-In the end, the audience has to decide how much entertainment can classical music accommodate – or is needed, and which of the two pianists is really Ready for Fame.
+In the end, as always, the audience decides: how much Show can classical music tolerate?
+Which of the two pianists deserves to have “Fame”?

 ©2023 by Piano Battle – Legal Notice | Impressum